 - The Forum continually updated its members on the progress of the trial involving the death of Banaz Babakir Agha.
 The Forum closely monitored the progress of the trial, including attendance at court hearings.

-- The Forum released a press statement after the final hearing of the Banaz trial.
-Members of the Forum were contacted for comments on this “Honour Killing” case by the media and consequently the Forum’s views were reflected in the national press.
+- A press statement was released after the final hearing of the Banaz trial.
+Members of the Forum were contacted for comments on the case by the media and its views were shared in the national press.

-- The Forum organised a remembrance service for Banaz on the 26th of June 2007.
-The service both commemorated the life Banaz and expressed concern about the lack of an appropriate response to the threat to Banaz’s life.
-The remembrance service included a meeting in a hall near the cemetery were her body was buried.
-Chief Police Officers, Officers from Crime Prosecution Services and members from organisations such as Amnesty International and Rights of Women attended and spoke at the meeting.
+- The Forum organised a remembrance service for Banaz on the 26th of June 2007 that commemorated Banaz’s life and expressed concern about the lack of an appropriate response to the threat to her life.
+Chief Police Officers, Officers from Crime Prosecution Services and members from organisations such as Amnesty International and Rights of Women attended and spoke at the meeting that followed the service.